AbhijithNellikkat/MvPlayer/README.md

 # mv_player

-A new Flutter project.
+MV Player - Flutter App

-## Getting Started
+## Overview:

 This project is a starting point for a Flutter application.